← Back to projects

 end

-• Grid encoding: I flatten the 2D grid into N = Nside^2 nodes, while still storing their (i, j) coordinates in xy.
-This allows me to compute pairwise Euclidean distances using pdist2 once, then reuse them for building interaction kernels.
+I flatten the 2D grid into N = Nside^2 nodes while preserving coordinate information in the xy matrix.
+This allows efficient pairwise distance computation using pdist2 and supports reusable interaction kernels.

-The patterns3 function enumerates all possible assignments of three labels with equal counts:
+The patterns3.m function generates all possible tri-category assignments with equal counts:

 function P = patterns3(n)